Perplexity: The Standard Metric for Evaluating Language Models

 • LL: average word length in characters

 This approximation assumes the model's uncertainty is distributed roughly uniformly across characters within words.
-In practice, character-level models often achieve better compression than this formula suggests because they can exploit subword regularities.
+In practice, character-level models often achieve better compression than this formula suggests because they can exploit subword regularities (like common prefixes and suffixes).

 In[12]: